-Figure 4: Wastewater surveillance variant trends for SARS-CoV-2 by variant and sample collection week or fortnight, (A) Victoria and (B) Western Australia[†], 1 January to 7 April 2024
+Figure 4: Quantitative wastewater surveillance trends for SARS-CoV-2 by variant and sample collection week or fortnight[†], (A) Victoria and (B) Western Australia, 1 January to 21 April 2024

-The X following the lineage name indicates the inclusion of all respective sub-lineages.
+The .X following the lineage name indicates the inclusion of all respective sub-lineages.

-† Genomic results in Western Australia may be delayed up to 14 days as sequencing occurs fortnightly.
+† Genomic results in Victoria and Western Australia may be delayed up to 14 days as sequencing occurs fortnightly.